-Be positive and reassure them about what they have achieved to help boost their confidence before going into an exam.
+Be positive and reassure them about what they have achieved to help boost their confi- is not the right time to start trying to learn dence before going to an exam.
 Don't add to their stress by telling them they haven't done enough (even if that's what you think!) and remind them that failing the exam is not the end of the world.
 They can always retake it or choose to do something else.